 Recovering from trauma is challenging and always related to change and it is Loki who is opening our eyes to what needs to change, and He then extends His hand to guide us through the chaos – if we let Him do things His way.
 HeatherAsh Amara offers a great analogy in her book “The Toltec path of transformation” when she talks about our beliefs.
 Imagine, you have a wardrobe and you stuff it all in there – everything you do not like about yourself, do not want to see or admit, all the unwanted, dark stuff you do not or cannot deal with.
-Then one day when you actually decide to clean it out and face it all, you start pulling it all out into the light and it creates a big mess.
+Then one day when you actually decide to clean it out and face it all, you start pulling it out into the light and it creates a big mess.
 Overwhelming Chaos.
 At this point most of us just stuff it back in and shut the doors.

 Loki is the one who comes along and pulls the doors of the wardrobe open, then He starts poking around in all the ‘interesting‘ stuff and starts dragging things out.
 ‘Really?
 You wanna keep this?’
-And before you know it the floor is covered in piles of stuff, all things you are not sure you are ready to let go.
+And before you know it the floor is covered in piles of stuff, littered with all these things you are not sure you are ready to let go.
 You think that you might need this again, and are still too attached to that.
 The amount of stuff that has been sitting in your wardrobe is overwhelming and you are unsure where to start or what to throw out in the first place.
 Good thing is that Loki is not intimidated and He knows exactly what we are ready to let go.
 I guess the trick is to let Him sort it out and trust that whatever He pulls out, is ready to go.
 It simply needs a little trust.